Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Preheat oven to 320°F. Line two baking tins with parchment paper.

 - In a large mixing bowl, using an electric mixer at high speed, beat the egg whites until soft peaks form.
+You can also use a stand mixer with a whisk attachment.

 - Gradually add the sugar and the cream of tartar and keep beating at high speed.
 Add the cornstarch and vanilla extract.
 Beat until stiff peaks form.